 Construction started at the end of June 2024 and is expected to be completed in the summer of 2026.

-- Northbound Coffman St. is closed between 3rd Ave. and 9th Ave.
+- Northbound Coffman St. is closed from 1st Ave to 9th Avenue.
 Traffic is one-way only in the southbound lane.

-- The east side of the 8th Avenue intersection is closed and is expected to open by April 1.
-No through traffic is allowed.
+- The east side of the 5th Avenue intersection will close April 11 – April 16.
+No through traffic will be allowed.

 Phase 2 (East and West Sides): February 2025 – June 2026 (Estimated)

-- A majority of driveways from Coffman St. will remain open unless a temporary closure has been approved by the property owner.
+- A majority of driveways from Coffman Street will remain open unless a temporary closure has been approved by the property owner.

 The following map illustrates the project corridor and area of focus: